 - Cheaper Fittings: If you do decide to use copper fittings, they are vastly cheaper than SharkBites.
 For example, a half-inch copper pressure tee will cost about ten times less than a comparable SharkBite tee.

-- Value of Copper: Copper pipe that results from a demolition project can be sold because the material is typically valuable enough.
-This cannot be said for most building materials stripped from a home and certainly not for PEX pipe.
+- Value of Copper: The copper pipe that results from a demolition project can be sold because the material is typically valuable enough.
+This cannot be said for most building materials stripped from home and certainly not for PEX pipe.

 PEX Pipe Pros and Cons

 - Easy to Join: With PEX, you do not need to learn how to sweat joints.
 You can use the SharkBite system, or you can purchase a crimping tool that uses either copper or steel rings that tighten the PEX onto brass fittings.